 The curricula of MBA programs are developed so that students can apply their knowledge right after graduation (studying full-time programs), or even during education (if they are modular or part-time programs).
 59% of business school graduates can receive a job offer right after graduation - this information was provided by a study help by American Graduate Management Admission Council (GMAC).

 The educational process is really close to doing business: students sort out business cases and research the market, paid internship provided.
 It also involves practitioners who, as a rule, give lectures, hold seminars and training.
+They can give practical advices in regards to business processes and how to organize them, for example with the help of WordPress Maintenance Service.
 MBA degree is a chance to get a prestigious and well-paid job.

 How to Apply for a TOP Business School?